Haga Palace: Fit for a Newlywed Couple

 It was revealed today by the Royal Court that Crown Princess Victoria and her fiancé, Daniel Westling, will settle and raise their future family in the Haga Palace.

 The Swedish Government, which previously had the right to use the Palace, made the decision today to return the Palace to King Carl XVI Gustaf for his personal use.
 The King in turn offered use of the Palace to his eldest daughter, who accepted the generous offer.

 No date has been decided for when the pair will move into the Palace.

-Tagged Crown Princess Victoria, Haga Palace, Palaces, Prince Daniel, Residences.
+Tagged Crown Princess Victoria of Sweden, Haga Palace, Palaces, Prince Daniel of Sweden, Residences.